 The guiltless and the guilty are totally incapable of understanding one another.
-Each perceives the other as like himself, making both unable to communicate, because each sees the other unlike the way he sees himself.
+Each perceives the other as like himself, making them unable to communicate, because each sees the other unlike the way he sees himself.
 God can communicate only to the Holy Spirit in your mind, because only He shares the knowledge of what you are with God.
-And only the Holy Spirit can answer God for you, for only He knows what God is.
+And only the Holy Spirit in your mind can answer God for you, for only He knows what God is.
 Everything else that you have placed within your mind cannot exist, for what is not in communication with the Mind of God has never been.
 Communication with God is life.
-Nothing without it is at all (T-14.IV.10:).
+Nothing without it is at all.
+(T-14.VI.4)

 Why can’t God just communicate directly to our mind in its current state?
 This paragraph gives an answer.
 It says that for communication to take place, the sender’s message must see the receiver as the receiver sees himself.
 It then applies this principle to our communication with God.
 We assume that God is just like us, so we address Him as a guilty, attacking separate entity.
 Most traditional prayers are good examples of this.
 God, on the other hand, knows that we are just like Him so He addresses us as a guiltless, formless spirit.
 Upon receiving these communications, it is inevitable that each side will essentially respond with, “You must have the wrong guy.
 I don’t know who you are talking to.”

 This is another picture of the communication failure between God and ourselves.
 The remedy, once again, is the Holy Spirit.
 The Holy Spirit receives God’s communication to us because He sees us in the same way God’s communication does—as guiltless.
 And the Holy Spirit sends our communications to God for us, because only He can address them to the real God, the guiltless God.
 Once again, the Holy Spirit is a two-way communication channel.
 But what does this two-way communication mean in more concrete terms?